Learning Spoken Language

 • When children learn two languages, all language activity is found in the same brain area.
 However, how long the brain retains the responsiveness to language sounds is still open to question (p.
 14).

-• The window for acquiring language within the language-specific brain area diminishes during the middle years of adolescents (p.
+• The window for acquiring language within the language-specific brain area diminishes during the middle years of adolescence (p.
 14).

 • A new language in the brain will be spatially separated from the native language (p.
 14).

-• Functional imaging shows males and females process language differently (p.
+• Functional imaging shows that males and females process language differently (p.
 14).

 • Males process language in the left hemisphere, while females process it in both hemispheres (p.
 14).